adorsys/psd2-accelerator/docs/en/developer-portal-page.md

 ### Payment Cancellation

 In order to cancel a payment, insert your Payment-Id in the Delete Payment Endpoint.
-To legitimate the payment cancellation, use the SCA Redirect described in the previous section.
+Payment Cancellation requires an _explicit start of the authorisation process_, which means you need to follow the `startAuthorisation` link in the response (see the [XS2A Swagger UI](/swagger-ui.html)).
+From then on you can legitimate the payment cancellation by using the [SCA Redirect described in the previous section](developer-portal#simulation-of-sca).

 `DELETE https://sandbox-api.dev.adorsys.de/v1/payments/sepa-credit-transfers/paymentId`